oliverjam/learn-react-testing/README.md

 **Note:**

-If you read the docs for `renderIntoDocument` you'll see that it's recommended to be used with the `cleanup` function.
+If you read the docs for `render` you'll see that it's recommended to be used with the `cleanup` function.
 This will ensure you don't end up with lots of copies of your component in the same document.

 You can use Jest's handy method that runs after each test to do this: `afterEach(cleanup)`.